 MGMT U380.
-Financial Concepts and Applications for New Ventures (3) The basic concepts of accounting and finance as applied to new venture creation and operation.
+Financial Concepts and Applications for New Ventures

+(3) The basic concepts of accounting and finance as applied to new venture creation and operation.
 Topics include financial statement analysis, valuation, debt, and equity financing, budgeting, and variance analysis.
 Non-Business Administration majors only.
 Prerequistes: 30 credit hours earned and MATH U120, U121, U126, or U141.

 MGMT U390.
-Strategic Management of Information Systems (3) Strategic management and use of information systems (IS) in organizations.
+Strategic Management of Information Systems (3)

+Strategic management and use of information systems (IS) in organizations.
 Topics include strategic use of IS resources, organizational impacts of IS use, IS and the design of work, IS and business processes, IS sourcing, IS governance, funding IS, managing IS projects, and IS related ethical issues.
 Prerequisites: 54 credit hours earned, MGMT U290 or CSCI U300 or INFO U201.

 MGMT U471.
 New Business Enterprise (3) Combining business concepts for creation of new enterprises; experiential focus of developing description of product and/or services, marketing and operational plans, and structuring management and organization of the entity.
-Competencies include compilation of pro-forma financial statements, startup expenses, capitalization, balance sheet and capital structure, and projections of revenues, expenses, and cash flows.
-Culminates in the presentation of a comprehensive business plan.
-Prerequisite: 54 credit hours earned and MKTG U350, FINA U363, MGMT U371.
+Prerequisite: 54 credit hours earned and MKTG U350, FINA U363 (or MGMT U380), MGMT U371.